Infinite order phase transition in the slow bond TASEP: Proof of the main theorem

 \begin{theorem} For all $k\in \N$, $k\ge 200$, there exists some $\e_k>0$ such that for all $0<\e<\e_k$, and $n\le n_k$ with $n_k=\lfloor\e^{-k/200}\rfloor$,

 for some universal constant $c>0$. \end{theorem}

-\begin{proof}[Proof of Theorem \ref{t:induc}] We leave $c$ and $\e_k$ to be determined, and let $C$ denote a large constant throughout the proof.
+\begin{proof} The general strategy of this proof follows the sketch given at the end of Section \ref{sec:psk}.
+We leave $c$ and $\e_k$ to be determined, and let $C$ denote a large constant throughout the proof.
 Without loss of generality and for the simplicity of notation, we assume that $\e^{-1/200}$ is an integer, and denote $L:=\varepsilon^{-1/200}$.

 We prove by induction.
 In the base case where $k=200$, we have $n_k= \e^{-1}$.
-Since by our coupling, $Z_{n_k}^\e$ is at most the sum of $n_k$ independent random variables, each distributed as $\rho\xi$ with $\rho$ a Bernoulli($\e$) random variable and $\xi$ an independent Exp($1-\e$) random variable, the bound above follows from the Chernoff bound for exponential random variables.
+Since by our coupling, $Z_{n_k}^\e$ is at most the sum of $n_k$ independent random variables, each distributed as $\rho\xi$ with $\rho$ a Bernoulli($\e$) random variable and $\xi$ an independent Exp($1-\e$) random variable, the bound above follows from the usual Chernoff bound for exponential random variables.

 Now we take $k\ge 200$.
 Denote $c_k=c(\log(k))^{-1}$.
 By the induction hypothesis, we assume that for $\e>0$ small enough (depending on $k$) and all $n\le n_k$,

 We now prove this for $k$ replaced by $k+1$, and all $n\le n_{k+1}$.